 - Give your child the baby bottle for a shorter time with lesser milk each time

 - Colourful mugs with comic or animal figures make drinking more attractive

-- Try to remain consistent (it will be hard)
+- Try to remain consistent by ensuring your child successfully drinks from his cup every time (it will be hard)

-It is perfectly normal for your child to take a couple of months for your child to wean off bottle.
-According to paediatricians and educators, the transition to the cup would be more successful and faster across the stage when the parents are consistent in the transition.
+It is perfectly normal for your child to take a couple of months to wean off.
+According to paediatricians and educators, the process would be more successful and faster when parents are consistent in the transition.

 Tip for an ideal drink for your baby